 This Clinic partners with several different fieldwork partners.

-Make the Road New York (MRNY), www.maketheroad.org, an organization devoted to providing quality legal service and advocacy in the context of community building and organizing.
-MRNY is a membership organization of low-income and recent immigrant New Yorkers.*** Students working with MRNY will have the option of focusing on providing direct legal services in immigration, fair wage employment work, housing, health policy and will have exposure to organizing being done in connection with the substantive field in which MRNY provides direct legal services.
+Make the Road New York (MRNY), an organization devoted to providing quality legal service and advocacy in the context of community building and organizing.
+MRNY is a membership organization of low-income and recent immigrant New Yorkers.*** Students working with MRNY will have the option of focusing on providing direct legal services in immigration, fair wage employment work, housing, health policy and will have exposure to organizing being done in connection with the substantive fields in which MRNY provides direct legal services.
 Spanish language ability is helpful to a student working with MRNY since the organization’s members and clients often speak Spanish as a primary, and sometime only, language.
 Students lacking Spanish proficiency but interested in the lawyering model represented by organizations like MRNY can opt to work with Center for Popular Democracy CPD), which is a legal and policy backup center serving MRNY and similar organizations nationwide.

 Education Advocacy Clinic: Students from low-income backgrounds often face barriers to receiving a high-quality education in New York City public schools.
 There are laws to protect the educational rights of certain populations of students, including students with disabilities, but many of these children do not receive the services and supports they need to succeed in school.
-Clinic students work on special education cases and school discipline cases, working closely with families from low-income backgrounds to help their public school students get supports and services to address their educational and behavioral needs.
-Fieldwork may be done in partnership with Advocates for Children of New York.
+Clinic students work on special education cases, working closely with families from low-income backgrounds to help their public school students get supports and services to address their educational and behavioral needs.
+Fieldwork will likely be done in partnership with Advocates for Children of New York.
 Law students choosing this option will participate in a weekly Education Advocacy Clinic seminar, including during the time they are studying for the Bar Exam.
 Because the fieldwork is done under the supervision of Professors with the Education Advocacy Clinic, students opting to do Education Advocacy fieldwork will be enrolled under the LW.12518 “Clinic” designation.

 Developing Partnerships: The New York City PBSP LOSC offering also explores, on an ad hoc basis, developing other fieldwork partnerships with the aim of enabling students interested in a career in public interest to participate in a specially developed field opportunity that enables the student to engage with legal work and a particular community of interest.
-Students interested in an exploratory fieldwork partnership should contact Professor Sarah Burns early in the application process and will need to be an active partner in developing any ad hoc arrangement.
+PBSP students interested in an exploratory fieldwork partnership should contact Professor Sarah Burns early in the application process and will need to be an active partner in developing any ad hoc arrangement.

 The clinic begins after New York State’s late February bar examination with an intensive two week training seminar to orient students to the substance of their planned fieldwork and to engage in social justice lawyering on behalf of diverse communities with a focus on organizing and power-building to support client-centered advocacy (co-taught by Profs.
 Sarah Burns, Deborah Axt and Andrew Friedman).
 During this period students will learn about the work of our partner organizations and meet leading practitioners in diverse fields of public interest law and community client-centered lawyering.
-This seminar credit also includes training in key substantive and procedural law targeted to student’s particular fieldwork assignment.
+This seminar credit also includes training in key substantive and procedural law determined by the student’s particular fieldwork assignment.
 This seminar earns 3 of the clinic’s 14 credits.

 Qualifications for Applicants

 Students should submit an application, resume and transcript on-line via CAMS.
-Applicants should indicate in the application whether they have a preference for fieldwork experience with MRNY, Education Advocacy or a developing partnership.
+Applicants should indicate in the application whether they have a preference for fieldwork experience with MRNY/CPD, Education Advocacy or a developing partnership (specifying which, if known).
 Applicants will be contacted during the clinic application period for an interview during which the topic of fieldwork and planned training will be discussed in greater detail.
-For questions regarding the application process, please contact Raymond Ivey.
+For questions regarding the application process, please contact Megha Dubal.
 If you have questions about the externship/clinic itself, you can direct them to Sarah Burns or Randi Levine.